 Top Free Things to Do in Hong Kong

 Spending time in Hong Kong?
 Got more time than money?
 We have your back.
-There are tons of cool things to do in the SAR that don’t cost a thing.
-Here, we go beyond your standard Symphony of the Lights and Big Buddha trips to cover the best free activities Hong Kong has to offer.
+There are tons of cool things to do in Hong Kong that don’t cost a thing.
+Here, we go beyond your standard Symphony of the Lights and Big Buddha trips to cover 8 of the best free things to do in Hong Kong.

 Man Mo Temple